jrief/django-formset/docs/source/date-time-input.rst

 formatted as ``mm/dd/yyyy``, whereas in Europe they are formatted as ``dd.mm.yyyy``.
 Japan uses ``yyyy月mm日dd`` as date format, but in web applications ``yyyy/mm/dd`` is commonly used.
 This means that the conversion from a string in potentially different formats, must be handled by the server which usually does not know where the user is located.

-This input field furthermore offers a date picker.
+Since 2011, browsers from the Chrome family support the HTML field ``type="date"`` which renders a date picker.
+The latest browser to support this field type is the Safari browser, starting in 2021.
+Since this field does not suffer from date formatting issues, it should become the preferred way to accept dates in web applications.
+However, Django does not implement this field type yet.

 For this reason **django-formset** offers the widgets :class:`formset.widgets.DateInput`.
 This widget renders a date field as